 We like to use LinkedIn to get to know someone’s career history, and business experience, and professional interests.
 Often times we will be surprised by a shared connection, or a common educational background, that might lead to a better introduction or an easier conversation with a donor.
 It can also be incredibly useful to see the type of people they surround themselves with professionally, to understand the type of skills, interests and experience they value and respect, and therefore how you can present yourself, and your organisation, to make a great first impression.
-Joining groups on LinkedIn, especially some of those focussed on philanthropy, social impact, and charities, can help you find and engage with potential major donors too.

 - Do: Sync your calendar with LinkedIn’s mobile app for tailored briefings on your upcoming meetings, and add Rapportive to your email client for pop-up summaries on contacts.

 - Don’t: Forget to turn on ‘Private mode’ when viewing the profiles of donors who you don’t want to know you’re researching them.

 Once you begin your approaches to your well-researched prospects, you might need a bit more than their career history to build a friendly rapport.
 This is where more personal social media like Twitter and Facebook can come into play.
 According to Social Media London, 70% of HNWIs in the UK use social media, and Facebook and Twitter are the platforms where users prioritise ‘personal’ rather than ‘business’ use: sharing updates about their life, connecting with friends and promoting causes or products they care about.